azuma-engineer/structure-theory/docs/2_A_Philosophical_Treatise_on_Common_Sense_and_Structure_en.md

-# Invisible Order: A Philosophical Treatise on Common Sense and Structure

 > **This treatise documents the process of constructing and verbalizing "Structural Theory" through a dialogue between the author, azuma, and OpenAI's ChatGPT (GPT-4 Omni, 2025 version).
 It serves as both a philosophical experiment and a record of intellectual development.**
 > _(Published: May 2025)_